scionproto/scion/doc/DRKeyInfra.md

 The delegation secret `DS_{A→B}^{prot}` can be shared with services to enable them to locally derive second-level keys in a single derivation step.
 On the client-side, the CS is required to perform an additional derivation step to get a second-level key.
-The secret of the intermediate step is derived as
+This is particularly useful for AS-controlled services that require authentication of the first packet.
+The secret of the intermediate step is derived as follows:
-follows:

     DS_{A→B}^{prot} = PRF_{K_{A→B}} ( “prot” )